CannerCMS/cannercms/README.md

 ### 🌍 Universal CMS framework

-Canner is extremely flexible and agnostic, that you can ***learn once and create any form of CMS for many databases.***
+Canner is flexible and agnostic, that you can ***learn once and create any form of CMS for many different databases.***

 ### ⛄ Create data model and UI design at the same time.